awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 ### TranslateText

-Uses the Amazon Translate [TranslateText](https://docs.aws.amazon.com/translate/latest/APIReference/API_TranslateText.html) method to translate text to English and return a string.
+Use the Amazon Translate [TranslateText](https://docs.aws.amazon.com/translate/latest/APIReference/API_TranslateText.html) method to translate text to English and return a string.

 #### **Input**